Javier1019/Javier1019/README.md

 - Software internship in the finance area. 💰

-- Establish two of my three Startups. 🚀
+- Establish 2 of my 3 Startups. 🚀

 <hr>